qewzdl/constructor-script-project/docs/production-deployment.md

 - Check container logs: `docker compose -f deploy/docker-compose.prod.yml logs -f`.
 - Ensure ports 80/443 are open and DNS is correctly configured; Caddy cannot obtain certificates otherwise.
 - Regenerate configuration by re-running the quickstart script.
 It will prompt before overwriting the existing `.env.production` file.
+- If the script reports an existing PostgreSQL volume but no credentials file, supply the original database password when prompted or remove the volume before continuing.
+This prevents the API from rebooting due to password mismatches.